Table of contents

 Calendly’s subscription options

-Calendly has five pricing tiers.
+Calendly has four pricing tiers.
 The prices below apply to accounts with annual billing, which can save you up to 20% per user per month.

-One Google, Office 365, Outlook, or iCloud calendar connection
+One Google Calendar, Office 365, Outlook, or iCloud calendar connection

 Meeting Polls for finding group availability